Vanessa219/gulp-header-license/README.md

 # Basic Usage

-Something like this will add license t0 your file(s):
+Something like this will add license to your file(s):

 ```javascript
 var gulp = require("gulp");